Skip to main content Skip to footer

 When inputting your member number to register for My NHS Pension, just include the 8-digit number, you do not need to add ‘SD’ at the start.

-Your National Insurance number must not include any spaces when inputting.
+Your National Insurance number must not include any spaces.

 If you need help finding your member number, contact nhsbsa.mynhspension@nhsbsa.nhs.uk.